A Geometric Approach for Bounding Average Stopping Time: Stopping Times and Convex Sets

 for $n \in \bb{N}$.
-Our effort will be devoted to stopping times which are defined in terms of sample sum $S_n$ (or equivalently, sample mean $\ovl{X}_n$), the region $\mscr{R}$ and the set $\mscr{N}$.
+Our effort will be devoted to stopping times which are defined in terms of the partial sum $S_n$ (or equivalently, empirical mean $\ovl{X}_n$), the region $\mscr{R}$ and the set $\mscr{N}$.
 The stopping times defined in this way can be fairy general.